vctrac/CubeFiefdom/README.md

 # CubeFiefdom
-A Cube Kingdom clone made in love2d
+ A Cube kingdom clone made in love2d.